Stacy-Colleen Nameth, LCSW, SEP, CCDC, TRM, RYT

 Groups I Work With

-Addiction and recovery, family and friends affected by someone's drinking/drug use, LGBTQ population and coming out issues, people who've experienced trauma (Somatic Experiencing Trauma treatment- war, horror, abuse, assault, childhood issues, car accidents, loss, etc.), adolescents, new parents, issues of communication, depression, anxiety, anger management, yoga, meditation, legal involvement.
+Addiction and recovery, family and friends affected by someone's drinking/drug use, LGBTQ population and coming out issues, people who've experienced trauma (Somatic Experiencing Trauma treatment and EMDR- war, horror, abuse, assault, childhood issues, car accidents, loss, etc.), adolescents, new parents, issues of communication, depression, anxiety, anger management, yoga, meditation, legal involvement.

 By using this site, you signify your assent and agreement to the Terms of Service.